Derived automorphism groups of K3 surfaces of Picard rank 1: Conclusion of the proof

 The objects $E_y$ are pairwise orthogonal.
-By assumption one of these objects is $\O_x$; hence all the others have support disjoint from $x$.
+By assumption one of these objects is $\O_x$, hence all the others have support disjoint from $x$.
 Using Lemma \ref{stan} repeatedly, it follows that each cohomology sheaf of $E_y$ is rigid or semirigid, and at most one is semirigid.
 By Lemma \ref{lem:semirigidsheaf}, this is only possible if $E_y$ is the shift of a skyscraper sheaf: $E_y \cong \O_z[n]$ for some $z \in X$ and $n \in \Z$.
 Using the representability of $\Phi$ as a Fourier-Mukai transform, standard arguments (see \cite[Corollary 5.23 and Corollary 6.14]{Huybrechts:FM}) show that $n$ is independent of $y$, and that $\Phi$ is the composition of an automorphism of $X$ with a shift.
 In particular, all $\O_y$ are stable of the same phase.

-Finally, if $\sigma$ is on a wall, then by perturbing it a bit and applying the previous argument we can conclude that $\sigma$ is in the boundary of the geometric chamber.
+Finally, if $\sigma$ is on a wall for the class $v(\O_x)$, then by applying the previous argument to a small perturbation of $\sigma$ we can conclude that $\sigma$ is in the boundary of the geometric chamber.
 However, it follows from \cite[Theorem 12.1]{Bridgeland:Stab} that in the case of Picard rank one, every wall of the geometric chamber destabilizes every skyscraper sheaf $\O_x$. \end{proof}